xtaran/dist-detect/README.md

 * Also store results and scan dates in a database.

+* Map SSH implementations and releases to CVE-IDs.

 * Someone suggested to also look at SIP, NTP, MDNS (Synology devices seem to be quite chatty) and SSDP ports.